fabregithub/lcmrl4jecs/README.md

 addressed by selecting a lower set of units for the LCMRL analyses.
 Note that numerical results ending in zero are truncated in .csv files.
-For example, a result of 4.00 ng/L would appear in the .csv input file truncated as “4”.
+For example, a result of 4.00 ng/L would appear in the .csv input file truncated as ‘4’.
 This is normal and does not affect the calculation.

 ### Report No Response as Zero

 Instrument software may not report a result when there is not a peak to integrate.
-Report such an analysis as “0”.
-In addition, when a software system reports “below calibration,” enter “0”.
+Report such an analysis as ‘0’.
+In addition, when a software system reports ‘below calibration,’ enter ‘0’.

 ### Negative Values

 At low-level concentration, some instrument software systems will report negative numbers.
-Enter negative values into the input file and calculate LCMRLs using the script for data sets that include negative numbers (Sect.
-4.5).
+Enter negative values into the input file and calculate LCMRLs using the script for data sets that include negative numbers.

 No Time Requirement
 -------------------